WindSoilder/WindSoilder.github.io/docs/writing_dockerfile_in_rust_project.md

 ### Some extras(Only If you find out it's too slow to execute rustup target add x86_64-unknown-linux-musl)
 When you execute `rustup target add x86_64-unknown-linux-musl`, maybe it's too slow to downloading component.
 You can try to setup `RUSTUP_DIST_SERVER` and `RUSTUP_UPDATE_ROOT` environment variable.

-Like I'm in China, these two env variable can set to this:
+Like I'm in China, these two env variables can be set to this:
 ```shell
 ENV RUSTUP_DIST_SERVER https://mirrors.ustc.edu.cn/rust-static
 ENV RUSTUP_UPDATE_ROOT https://mirrors.ustc.edu.cn/rust-static/rustup